This 9-million acre refuge is third largest conservation area in the National Wildlife Refuge System

-Yukon Flats National Wildlife Refuge is an 8.6 million-acre preserve straddling the Arctic Circle in eastern Interior Alaska.
+Yukon Flats National Wildlife Refuge is a 9 million-acre preserve straddling the Arctic Circle in eastern Interior Alaska.
 This is the land of the midnight sun where during the summer there is 24 hours of daylight and in the winter none, resulting in great seasonal extremes in temperature.
-Summer temperatures can easily exceed 90°F, warmer than any other comparable latitude in North America and winter can plummet to -70°F.

 The refuge is open to a variety of activities including boating, camping, hiking, fishing, hunting, gold panning and wildlife viewing and photography.
 Float trips in particular are a common way to experience Yukon Flats.
 Canoers, kayakers and rafters can access the refuge via the Yukon, Porcupine, Sheenjek and other rivers.
 Some canoers put in at Upper Beaver Creek reached via Nome Creek Road and the Steese Highway northeast of Fairbanks and either float to a pick-up spot at the refuge boundary or continue on the Yukon River to the Dalton Highway Bridge.